• Gag Clause Prohibition: The Attestation Process

 The reporting requirement includes basic business data as well as data to clarify Covered Employer status.
 In addition, the following data points are requested:

-• Number of individuals employed in each quarter of 2022
+• Number of individuals employed in each quarter

 • Number of employees covered by HCSO in each quarter